Make Every Day Earth Day

-Sure we love our bottled water, our salads-to-go and our frozen coffee drinks with the big, green straw as much as the next woman, but did you know that it takes at least 450 years for a plastic container to decompose in a landfill?
+Sure we love our bottled water, our salads-to-go and our frozen coffee drinks with the big, green straw as much as the next woman, but did you know that it takes about 1000 years for plastics to decompose in a landfill?

 From the time many of us were born in 1950 until today, 8.3 billion metric tons of plastic have been produced.
 Only about 12% of our plastic trash has been incinerated - the only way to actually dispose of plastic - while the remaining 79% of plastic waste accumulates in landfills and the ocean.